CzerPDX/objective-c-data-structures/README.md

 ```
 All trees also use the same `BinaryTreeNode` class which consists of four data members:
 - **`objectID`**: a `NSInteger` datatype that holds the objects ID.
 This is the data that organizes the binary tree
-- **`dataObject`**: an `id` generic pointer to any `NSObject`-based object in Objective-C. (I think this could be replaced in a subclassed node class with a more-specific datatype, but for now generic pointer to an object will suffice as I try to keep it simple)
+- **`data`**: a `NSString` datatype that holds the objects ID.
+(This could be replaced in a subclassed node class with some other kind of data, but for now a string will be fine)
 - **`left`** and **`right`**: pointers to other `BinaryTreeNode` objects (left and right children)

 So far, only one binary tree is in-progress (`UnbalancedBinaryTree`) (though more are planned and this README should be updated as they're added)